Carlssonlab/GPCR_Selectivity_Explorer/README.md

 A command-line tool designed to analyze and compare amino acid conservation and selectivity between two groups of G-protein coupled receptors (GPCRs) based on data from GPCRdb.

-This a command-line version of server version running at https://carlssonlabtools.icm.uu.se/GPCR_Selectivity_Explorer
+This is a command-line version of server version running at https://carlssonlabtools.icm.uu.se/GPCR_Selectivity_Explorer

 ## Features